AymenBOUGUERRA/Predict-online-shopping-intentions-using-machine-learning-and-deep-learning-approaches/README.txt

 While looking at the dataset, we can clearly see that it is heavily biased and also require cleaning;
-•	Big disproportionality in the classes (85% of shoppers do not proceed with a purshase)
+•	Big disproportionality in the classes (about 80% of shoppers do not proceed with a purshase)
 •	2 Missing months in months
 •	Useless data like browser and operating system (one could argue that these informations could be relevant for example giving us an idea of the wealth/buying capacity